Unchained Ranger

 Index

-Credit where credit is due: A large part of this was adapted from the Unchained Ranger by David Edward Bass (Ichthus95 on PF Community & X).
-It heavily modifided by player input for our campaign table.
+Credit where credit is due: A large part of this was adapted from the Unchained Ranger by David Edward Bass (Ichthus95 on PF Community & X) and heavily modifided by player input for our campaign table.

 For those who relish the thrill of the hunt, there are only predators and prey.
 Be they scouts, trackers, or bounty hunters, rangers share much in common: unique mastery of specialized weapons, skill at stalking even the most elusive game, and the expertise to defeat a wide range of quarries.
 Knowledgeable, patient, and skilled hunters, these rangers hound man, beast, and monster alike, gaining insight into the way of the predator, mastery over terrain, and ever more lethal martial prowess.
 While some track man-eating creatures to protect the frontier, others pursue more cunning game; even fugitives among their own people.
 The Ranger’s greatest ally is preparation; little is beyond his capabilities as a hunter or tracker given the time to gain strategic advantage.